PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 6) _*Execute script.*_  The processed data will be located in a directory defined in the input_table: outpath + output_path_template, the former being the base directory (where the user wants to output the data).
 The latter being a directory template explicitly defined for obs4MIPs (<activity_id>/<institution_id>/<source_id>/<frequency>/<variable_id>/<grid_label>/<version>).

-7) _*Create an issue to include the processing code in this repository.*_  **Please not a dataset is not obs4MIPs-compliant unless the source_id is registered and the input json and python scripts used for processing are included in this repo.**  This ensures transparency in the obs4MIPs process.
+7) _*Create an issue to include the processing code in this repository.*_  **Please note a dataset is not obs4MIPs-compliant unless the source_id is registered and the input json and python scripts used for processing are included in this repo.**  This ensures transparency in the obs4MIPs process.